nurasaki/computer-vision-notebooks/README.md

 # Computer Vision Notebooks

 This repository contains a collection of Computer Vision basics Jupyter notebooks.
-I have created while learning about computer vision.
-The notebooks are written in Python and use the OpenCV library.
-The notebooks are intended to be used as a learning resource for myself and others.

 Libraries used:
 1. OpenCV